eweizman/vizdom-js/README.md

 ## Future Goals
 * Connection to existing Vizdom backend
-* Immediate visualization as the data loads
+* Dynamic visualization as the data loads
 * Data analysis and display
 	* Classifiers
 * New chart types